Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 * Power capping support for Paradise Hardware
   * Power caps are applied to the processor complex, not to the entire node
   * A power cap cannot be applied when node power is off
   * If a power cap is set when node power is on, it will be removed if the node is ever powered off.
-A new power cap must be applied after the node powers back on
+A new power cap must be applied after the node is powered back on

 ## Steps